muskit/HoYoCodes-Discord-Bot/internal/bot/help_texts/intro.md

 Check out the other `/help` pages to explore other aspects of the bot.

+Run `/active_codes` to get the current active codes shown to you privately.
 You can also DM this bot to set up your own personalized notifications!

 -# Developed by [muskit](https://muskit.net).
 Goods codes activity reporting by [PocketTactics](<https://www.pockettactics.com>).
 -# This application is not affiliated with *MiHoYo* or *PocketTactics*.